mklarqvist/tomahawk/docs/r-tutorial.md

 Color schemes available
 <img src="../images/rtwk_colors.jpeg">

-### Pairwise LD
+### Square representation

 Graphically representing LD data is useful for checking data quality and in exploration.
 If your data has already been loaded into memory using `readRecords` it is possible to plot this data as individual data points using the `plotLD` function.
 This approach is generally only feasable for visualizing smaller genomic regions, for example, < 2-3 megabases.
-If you are investigating longer ranges than this you should consider using the aggregation functions provided in `tomahawk`/`rtomahawk`.
+If you are investigating longer ranges than this you should consider using the [aggregation](aggregation.md) functions provided in `tomahawk`/`rtomahawk`.

 Because of the vast number of data points rendered and the finite amount of